471k/yelpcamp/README.md

 YelpCamp is a website where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
-This project was created using Node.js, Express, MongoDB, Mongoose, ejs and Bootstrap.
+This project was created using Node.js, Express, MongoDB, Mongoose, ejs, MapBox API and Bootstrap.
 Passport.js was used to handle authentication.